 Sec-GPC-field-value = "1"

-A user agent MUST NOT generate a [=Sec-GPC=] header field if the person's Global Privacy Control [=preference=] is not enabled or defaulted to.
+A user agent MUST NOT generate a [=Sec-GPC=] header field if [=top-level browsing context=]'s gpcAtNavigation is false.

-A user agent MUST generate a [=Sec-GPC=] header field with a field-value that is exactly the numeric character "1" if the person's Global Privacy Control [=preference=] is set.
+A user agent MUST generate a [=Sec-GPC=] header field with a field-value that is exactly the numeric character "1" if [=top-level browsing context=]'s gpcAtNavigation is true.

 A user agent MUST NOT generate more than one [=Sec-GPC=] in a given HTTP request and MUST NOT use a [=Sec-GPC=] field in an HTTP trailer.